 Video: What Went Right: A Culvert Tested by Irene

 This culvert was designed to be compatible with the brook and then it faced Irene.
-This 10 minute video by the Connecticut River Watershed Council (CRWC) and the Conservation Law Foundation (CLF) looks at the design of the culvert to cross the Jenny Coolidge Brook in the Green Mountain National Forest (GMNF).
+This 10 minute video by the Connecticut River Conservancy (CRC) and the Conservation Law Foundation (CLF) looks at the design of the culvert to cross the Jenny Coolidge Brook in the Green Mountain National Forest (GMNF).